-Children will have 2 Parents evenings and a formal written end of Year report.
+Children will have two Parents evenings and a formal written end of Year report.
 In addition to this they will be invited to review their child's My Support Plan approximately 3 monthly (however, this may be a longer or shorter period depending upon the needs and targets of the individual.)

-Children with and EHCP
+Children with an EHCP

-Children will have 2 Parents evenings and a formal written end of Year report.
-In addition to this they will be invited to review their child's EHCP annually.
-Parents of pupils with and EHCP may also receive more frequent communication from the class teacher in the form of a communication book, star or reward chart or daily/ weekly hand over meetings.
+Children will have two Parents evenings and a formal written end of Year report.
+In addition to this they will be invited to review their child's EHCP annually and school will use a Assess, Plan, Do Review document to break down the long term outcomes of the EHCP into termly appropriate steps.
+Parents of pupils with an EHCP may also receive more frequent communication from the class teacher in the form of a communication book, star or reward chart or daily/ weekly hand over meetings.
 Should there be concerns about your child's progress an earlier review may be called.